icco/nanowrimo/novel.md

 I refilled the grinder, cleaned off a few of the machines and then made the three of us americanos.
 They both said thank you, but from what I could tell, they did not seem impressed.

 The day went by fast.
 I spent the time cleaning, taking peoples money, making coffee and cleaning some more.

+Around the end of the day though, a man made an order, and walked out of the store.
+While he was ordering, he gave Gretta a piece of paper.
+"What was that all about?"
+I inquired.

+"You have to make a delivery."

+"Oh."

+"Go to 254 Market St. with this thermos."
+Her husband tossed me a thermos.
+"And get there in under an hour.
+Once you're done, you can have the rest of the day off."